howardosborne/grow/_places/earith.md

 In between the two is a series of washes which can flood when needed and at the Earith end is an earthwork which is all that remains of a Civil War fortress, the Earith Bulwark.

+Back in the 1960s this was a place to get a vision of the future.
+The long flat banks of the Old Bedford River made it an ideal place to experiment with hovertrains.
+The testbed has long gone and the old trainshed has been taken over by an engineering firm.

 Nearby [RSPB Ouse Fen](https://www.rspb.org.uk/days-out/reserves/ouse-fen) gives an opportunity to see some of the wildlife that lives here now.

 ### food and drink